SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Level 2 - Financial instruments whose values are based on quoted market prices in markets where trading occurs infrequently or whose values are based on quoted prices of instruments with similar attributes in active markets.

 Level 3 – Financial instruments whose values are based on prices or valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
 These inputs reflect management’s own assumptions about the assumptions a market participant would use in pricing the instrument.

-Our non-financial assets that are measured on a non-recurring basis include our patents and property and equipment which are measured using fair value techniques whenever events or changes in circumstances indicate a condition of impairment exists.
-The estimated fair value of prepaid expenses, accounts payable and accrued expenses approximates their individual carrying amounts due to the short-term nature of these measurements.
+Our non-financial assets that are measured on a non-recurring basis include our property and equipment which are measured using fair value techniques whenever events or changes in circumstances indicate a condition of impairment exists.
+The estimated fair value of accounts payable and accrued expenses approximates their individual carrying amounts due to the short term nature of these measurements.
 It is impractical to determine the fair value of the loan receivable and loan payable to the related party given the nature of these loans.
 The convertible debentures have been reported net of the discount for the beneficial conversion features and related warrants.
 Cash and cash equivalents are stated at carrying value which approximates fair value.

 Cash and Cash Equivalents

 Cash equivalents consists of highly liquid, short term investments with original maturities of three months or less when purchased.

 At October 31, 2013, we did not have any short-term investments.
 At October 31, 2012, we had certificates of deposit with maturities greater than 90 days when acquired of $500,000 that were classified as short-term investments and reported at fair value.